TimotheePremat/PhD/Metrical Analysis/BFM/roland/roland.md

     - when two line-numberings are given, the first one is the one of the PAM and the second one is the one of the original `xml` file.
     - differences between the two numberings are small (mostly from one to ten lines), so even with only one numbering system the reader should easily find his way through it.

-> *For an _h_ not to prohibit elision, it has to be overwritten by an other character into the PAM input of into the PAM `config` files.
+> [1] For an _h_ not to prohibit elision, it has to be overwritten by an other character into the PAM input of into the PAM `config` files.
 The character we chose is an superscript _h_: ʰ, which is not one of the consonants recognized by the PAM.
 This way, the PAM does not treat _h_ in a specific way, it just has in analysis' input some words that begins with an _h_ (consonant: blocks elision) and some that begins with an _ʰ_ (non-consonant: triggers elision).

 #### _Non-corrected_ and _corrected_ version of the text
 In the GitHub repertory, there are files that came from what we'll call the _non-corrected_ version of the text[1] and a folder that contains files that came from a _corrected_ version of the text.
 This document is mainly based on the non-corrected version of the text.